BhaveshJain1947/Path-Planning/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 Contact
 If you have any questions, suggestions, or just want to say hello, feel free to reach out to us.
-You can contact the project maintainer at your-email@example.com.
+You can contact the project maintainer at b_jain@ch.iitr.ac.in.

 Happy path planning!